Skip to Content

 • Email

-Yard waste collection occurs every other week on the same day as your garbage is collected from mid-April until the end of November.
+Yard waste collection occurs every other week on the same day as your garbage is collected from mid-April until early December.
 Check your collection schedule by downloading the Durham Region Waste App or using our schedule lookup tool on the Collection Schedule page.

 Residential yard waste